tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

   # same as above
   # (last part of module name is used by default)
   alias Google.Adwords.Importer
-  # alias multiple module at once
+  # alias multiple modules at once
   alias Google.Adwords.{Importer, Parser}
   ```